Sattwikmaiti/CROSS-ORIGIN/README.md

 6) AI bot which will be your friend at times when you feel lonely and make you feel lighter during your dark times.
 As a developer ,we often face very frustrations and downs in life , but we dont have any one to share ...
 The AI trained will always be with you :)
 7) Blog post feature with comments to showcase personal lives and achiements
 8) Earn CROSS ORIGIN points ,and purchase our merchandise :)
-If you like contribute in our open source project .. do fork it and make your PR :)
+9) Donation Section : A portal for supporting ngos ,donation camps and also reacreation purpose of earth If you like contribute in our open source project .. do fork it and make your PR :)